gohugoio/hugo/content/en/contribute/documentation.md

 - When including code samples, use short snippets that demonstrate the concept.
 - The Hugo user community is global; use  [basic english](https://simple.wikipedia.org/wiki/Basic_English) when possible.

-#### Level 6 markdown headings
+#### Level 6 headings

-Level 6 markdown headings are styled as `dt` elements.
+Level 6 headings are styled as `dt` elements.
 This was implemented to support a [glossary] with linkable terms.

-[glossary]: /getting-started/glossary
+[glossary]: /getting-started/glossary/

 ## Code examples